Officer of the watch on a cargo ship

 Command: Command encompasses navigation, safety, discipline, unit leadership, tactical operations, and the use of force.

 Charge: The permanent responsibility entrusted to an officer for a functional area, a department, or a specific mission of the ship.
-Unlike the merchant marine (where charge is primarily functional and tied to the watch), in the RCN charge is doctrinal and structuring.
+Unlike the merchant marine (where charge is primarily functional and tied to the watch), in the RCN, charge is doctrinal and structural.

 Control: Control is the immediate and operational exercise of a function: navigation, ship management, tactics, weapons, or sensors.
 Control is divided into two main categories on a naval vessel: